 With all the hustle and bustle of the holiday season, it can be hard to stay motivated enough to have productive holidays instead of just fun ones.
 One of the best things about being a freelancer is that you aren’t wedded to a set schedule.
 You set your own hours and can make special allowances for holiday events.
 It’s important to make a plan before the holidays get too hectic, though.
-Without one, it’ll be much harder to stay productive during the holidays.
+Without one, staying productive during the holidays will be much harder.
 So, how do you do it?How do you stay productive during the holidays?
 Click To Tweet

 How to Stay Productive During the Holidays

 It might seem obvious, but lots of people let their jobs fall by the wayside when their normal schedules are impacted by the holidays.
 Keep your schedule up and plan for holiday events.
 It’s okay to make adjustments; foregoing your schedule entirely will likely lead to fewer profits and opportunities once the presents are opened and the new year arrives.